Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 A flexible sigmoidoscopy is a procedure to look inside your rectum and sigmoid colon.
 The sigmoid colon is the lower part of your intestines, closest to your rectum.
-Healthcare providers insert a sigmoidoscope into your rectum.
+A sigmoidoscope will be inserted into your rectum.
 This is a soft, bendable tube with a light and tiny camera on the end.
 Pictures of your colon appear on a monitor during the procedure.
 A flexible sigmoidoscopy may help diagnose colon diseases, inflammation, polyps (growths), or infections.